awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 + `Connection` – Always `Upgrade`\.
 + `Upgrade` – Always `websocket`\.
 + `websocket-origin` – The URI of the WebSocket server that responded to the request\.
 + `websocket-location` – The contents of the request URI that was sent to the server\.
-For a description of the contents, see [Creating a pre\-signed URL](websocket.md#websocket-url)\.
 + `x-amzn-RequestId` – An identifier for the request\.
 + `x-amzn-SessionId` – An identifier for a transcription session\.
 + `Strict-Transport-Security` – A header that informs browsers to access the endpoint using only HTTPS\.